Where Do High-Nets Keep Their Money?

 4 Key Questions

-What HNWIs and UHNWIs get wrong in assessing asset liquidity?
+What do HNWIs and UHNWIs get wrong in assessing asset liquidity?

 People often prefer certain financial assets because they assume they are more liquid than others.
 High-net-worth individuals believe these assets are quicker to transfer to family members.